 Additionally, the Philips 246E9QDSB has a quick 4ms (GtG) response time, which will ensure that all pixel transitions are done within the 75Hz refresh rate window, thus eliminating trailing behind fast-moving objects.

 AMD FreeSync is supported over HDMI with a 48-75 VRR (variable refresh rate) range.
-So, if you have a compatible graphics card by AMD, you can synchronize its FPS rate with the monitor’s refresh rate.
+So, if you have a compatible graphics card by AMD, you can synchronize its FPS with the monitor’s refresh rate.

 This will allow the monitor to change its refresh rate dynamically.
 At, 50FPS, it changes to 50Hz to eliminate screen tearing and stuttering with minimal input lag penalty (~1ms).

 Unfortunately, if your FPS drops below 48, FreeSync will stop working until your FPS recovers.